 Understanding the types of sensors, their application, the environment where they operate, and the parameters they measure are key elements of effective temperature measurement

-Industrial temperature measurement isn’t a walk in the park.
-The fact is that it is a highly-sensitive type of application that requires not only experience and knowledge of thermal dynamics, but also of the materials each type employs and how they react in the environment where they measure temperature.
+Choosing the right industrial temperature sensor isn’t a walk in the park.
+The fact is that it is a highly-sensitive type of application that requires not only experience and knowledge of thermal dynamics, but also of the materials each type employs and how temperature sensing devices will react in the environment where they measure temperature.

-With this in mind, we want to use simple language in an effort to educate you in how we can better serve your needs.
+With this in mind, we want to use simple language in an effort to educate you on how our temperature sensor products can better serve your needs.
 After all, Temp-Pro is a business that has been built around the success of countless customers and OEMs who trust our expertise in industrial temperature measurement.
-And it is through our custom solutions that we ensure precision and accuracy for customers across a wide variety of industries.
+And it is through our custom solutions and temperature measurement devices for industrial applications that we ensure precision and accuracy.

-Temperature sensors are usually defined by three types: Resistance Temperature Detectors (RTDs), Thermocouples and Thermistors.
-Each has a different range of applications and thus serve a different industrial objective.
-Here’s a quick guide on their nature and application:
+Three defined devices for sensing temperature measurement for industrial applications are: Resistance Temperature Detectors (RTDs), Thermocouples and Thermistors.
+Each has a different range of applications and thus serves a different industrial objective.

-Once again, the application of any of these—or a combination thereof—is defined by the environment, the range of temperatures a client seeks to measure and other factors that can be best analyzed when you consult with one of Temp-Pro’s knowledgeable industrial thermometer experts.
+Once again, the application of any of these industrial temperature sensors—or a combination thereof—is defined by the environment, the range of temperatures a client seeks to measure and other factors that can be best analyzed when you consult with one of Temp-Pro’s knowledgeable industrial thermometer experts.
 We have been producing these temperature measurement devices for several decades and our company has the expertise and insight to match the best device to an application.

 Contact Temp-Pro today to schedule a conversation or to share your current specs and applications.
 Our team will be happy to guide you in understanding how to achieve your industrial temperature measurement objectives.